 4. Remind ourselves that there is incredible beauty in imperfection.

 5. We could stop comparing ourselves to some imaginary story about what a good mom looks like;

-6. Love our husbands as they are and stop trying to mold them into someone they’re not;
+6. Love our partners as they are and stop trying to mold them into someone they’re not;

 7. Embrace our imperfect bodies, our graying hair, the beautiful crinkles at the corners of our eyes that speak of a full life, well-lived.

-8. We could celebrate each child for who they are and stop worrying that they don’t fit the mold of the girl next door;
+8. We could celebrate each child for who they are and stop worrying that they don’t fit the mould of the girl next door;

 9. Choose to see the beauty, embedded deep in each scruffy soul we meet;